-Building lasting value through responsible business practices
+Building lasting value through responsible management

-- identify and prioritise their environmental, social and governance (ESG) issues when developing their business plans;
+- identify and prioritise their environmental, social and governance (ESG) issues when developing their business plans.